Owner, Organize and Downsize

 Determined to parlay these rewarding experiences into a new career serving older adults in transition, I sought training from and became a member of the National Association of Senior Move Managers.
 I began to work as a Senior Move Manager in 2010.
 It is wonderful and gratifying to work with older adults and their families through the challenges and rewards of this significant life change.

 My company, Organize and Downsize, has been awarded the Circle of Service designation by the National Association of Senior Move Managers (NASMM).
-The Circle of Service designation is bestowed on Senior Move Management companies that have been NASMM members, in good standing, for a minimum of five years, and have shownconsistent dedication and support of the National Association of Senior Move Managers and the Senior Move Management profession.
+The Circle of Service designation is bestowed on Senior Move Management companies that have been NASMM members in good standing for a minimum of five years and have shown consistent dedication and support of NASMM and the Senior Move Management profession.
+In 2016, I earned my certification and the

 Members of the National Association of Senior Move Managers are bound by a code of ethics and a commitment to safety which guides their relationship with clients.
 NASSM also requires ongoing training for its members and appropriate insurance coverage.